-LRAA = Locational Running Annual Average
+^{}LRAA = Locational Running Annual Average

-INFORMATION ABOUT TRIHALOMETHANES AND HALOACETIC ACIDS IN DRINKING WATER: Trihalomethanes and haloacetic acids are a by-product of drinking water disinfection.
+INFORMATION ABOUT TRIHALOMETHANES AND HALOACETIC ACIDS IN DRINKING WATER:

+Trihalomethanes and haloacetic acids are a by-product of drinking water disinfection.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Some people who drink water containing HAAs in excess of the MCL over many years may have an increased risk of getting cancer.